By Jorge Cruise, #1 Best Selling Author

 Quick self test: Have you honestly said these sorts of things to yourself recently?
 Probably not.
 And that’s the secret saboteur that’s been holding you back in your health goals!
 You may have been eating the right foods.
 You may have even been minimizing your vegging-out time on the couch.
 But you likely haven’t given a thought to your thoughts.

 No one talks to you more than you “talk” to yourself.
-You can be your own best friend, or you can be your very worst enemy, depending upon the words you use with yourself.
-The thoughts that you think work directly on your subconscious.
+You can be your own best friend, or you can be your very worst enemy, depending upon the words you use for yourself.
+The thoughts that you think to work directly on your subconscious.

 Now, where I get really excited is hearing that positive thoughts have also been proven to reduce carb cravings and bingeing, which can be a big saboteur of many eating plans.
 Increasing your serotonin levels with “Think Fit” helps with impulsivity, appetite, and food cravings.
 Carbohydrates help raise serotonin, so when your levels are low for whatever reason, your body looks for ways to fix that problem.
 It knows that eating sugar and carbs is one of the easiest, though fleeting, ways to do so.
 That’s why the cravings kick in.